bergren2/dotfiles/README.md

 like and then you're good to go!
 Also make sure to change the Eclipse editor keys to use the Vim configuration.

+Next, we need to create the .vrapperrc file in your home directory:

+    $ cp vrapperrc ~/.vrapperrc

-You an also install the Eclipse Color Plugin ("http://eclipse-color-theme.github.io/update") and then download/add the [Molokai](http://eclipsecolorthemes.org/?view=theme&id=3908).
+You can also install the Eclipse Color Plugin ("http://eclipse-color-theme.github.io/update") and then download/add the [Molokai](http://eclipsecolorthemes.org/?view=theme&id=3908).